Iraqi protesters reject PM-designate picked by ruling elites

-BAGHDAD (AP) — Hundreds of anti-government demonstrators in Iraq rejected Sunday the new prime minister-designate who was recently nominated by rival government factions.
-Demonstrators have long swore they would not accept a candidate chosen by Iraq’s establishment.
+BAGHDAD (AP) — Anti-government demonstrators on Sunday rejected Iraq’s new prime minister-designate following his nomination by rival government factions, compounding the challenges he’ll have to surmount in order to resolve months of civil unrest.

+Meanwhile, new divisions emerged among protesters and supporters of a maverick and often inscrutable Shiite cleric, who initially threw his weight behind the uprising but now is re-positioning himself toward the political establishment, after elites selected a candidate for prime minister that he endorsed.

-Meanwhile, an influential Shiite cleric also told his followers, who are camped out among protesters in the capital and the country’s south, to unblock roads and restore normalcy.
+On Sunday, Muqtada al-Sadr told his followers camped out among protesters in the capital and in the country’s south to unblock roads and restore normalcy, angering protesters who felt al-Sadr had betrayed them and the reformist aims of their movement for political gain.

-Saturday’s selection of former Communications Minister Mohammed Allawi, 66, to replace outgoing Prime Minister Adel Abdul-Mahdi was the product of many back-room talks over months between rival parties, ending a political stalemate.
+Saturday’s selection of former Communications Minister Mohammed Allawi, 66, to replace outgoing Prime Minister Adel Abdul-Mahdi was the product of months of back-room talks between rival parties, ending a political stalemate.

 Hundreds of students voiced their rejection of Allawi at rallies in Baghdad’s central plazas and in southern Iraq.
-In Tahrir Square, the epicenter of the four-month anti-government protest movement, portraits of Allawi marked with an “X” hung over tunnels and buildings.
+Protesters hung portraits of Allawi marked with an “X” on bridges and tunnels around Tahrir Square, the epicenter of the four-month protest movement.

 “We don’t want Allawi because he is a party member chosen by the parties,” said Hadi Safir, a protester in Tahrir.
 “We want an independent nominee.”

-Others were more diplomatic, said they would wait and see how Allawi would deliver on promises to hold early elections.
+Others were more diplomatic, saying they’ll wait and see how Allawi delivers on promises to hold early elections.

-The influential cleric Muqtada al-Sadr asked his followers camped out in Tahrir and surrounding plazas to resume “day-to-day life” on Sunday by opening cut roads and ensure schools and government offices remained open, in a statement posted online.
-Al-Sadr, who supports Allawi’s nomination, heads one of the political parties that garnered the most seats in parliament in the 2018 federal election.
+Iraqi officials said it was likely Allawi would face the same political realities that bedeviled his predecessor, who was often caught between rival political blocs Sairoon, headed by al-Sadr, and Fatah, headed by Hadi al-Ameri.

+“He is not known as being tough or outspoken, so some see him as an even more pacified version of Adil Abdul-Mahdi, and will just serve the will of the parties,” said one Iraqi official.
+The officials spoke on condition of anonymity because they were not authorized to speak to reporters.

+“We did not choose this person; we demanded certain qualifications,” said Ahmed Ali, a protester in Basra.
+“Mohammed Allawi is rejected by the people.”

+Mass anti-government protests erupted on Oct.
+1 in Baghdad and the predominately Shiite south.
+They have decried rampant government corruption, poor services and lack of employment, and came with lofty goals: overthrow the political establishment, pass electoral reforms and hold snap elections.
+Security forces have killed at least 500 protesters since.

-Al-Sadr’s followers returned to the demonstration camps Friday? after the cleric reversed his decision to stop supporting the protest movement.
+Al-Sadr’s followers returned to the demonstration camps on Friday after the cleric reversed his decision to stop supporting the protest movement.

 Upon returning, al-Sadr’s followers consolidated control of strategic areas in Tahrir Square, including key bridges leading to the fortified Green Zone, the seat of government.
 Significantly, they also moved into a skeletal high-rise building nicknamed the “Turkish Restaurant,” which offers a strategic lookout over the protests.